MohammedAl-Mahdawi/vue-computed-validator/README.md

 ```
 Here we tell Vue Computed Validator from where should it take the fields values for example here we tell it that the value for the password field that we set it earlier take it from `this.password` property and this property could be computed or a data member property or form any other possible way.

-Here is what will be done for the password field, first `Vue Computed Validator` will implement the first rule that we set it earlier for this field which it `isRequire` rule this rule expect one parameter which is the value of the field and here we give it the value from `this.password` property and `Vue Computed Validator` will implement the second rule which is `isMinimum` and this rule expect two parameter the field value and the limit and here `Vue Computed Validator` give `isMinimum` rule `this.password` as a value and `6` as a limit so the field value must be at least `6` characters length in order to be valid.
+Here is what will be done for the password field, first `Vue Computed Validator` will implement the first rule that we set it earlier for this field which it `isRequire` rule this rule expect one parameter which is the value of the field and here we give it the value from `this.password` property and `Vue Computed Validator` will implement the second rule which is `isMinimum` and this rule expect two parameters the field value and the limit and here `Vue Computed Validator` give `isMinimum` rule `this.password` as a value and `6` as a limit so the field value must be at least `6` characters length in order to be valid.

 **In the examples folder there is a working registration form sample you can take a look at it if you want.**

 ### Validation Rules

 <a name="rules"></a>

-> Vue Computed Validator does not have a lot rules currently however please request any rule that you need and I'll will add it ASAP with my pleasure.
+> Vue Computed Validator does not have a lot of rules currently, however, please request any rule that you need and I'll add it ASAP with my pleasure.

-- **isRequire**: This rule expect one parameter and return true if the parameter has a value and false otherwise.
+- **isRequire**: This rule expects one parameter and returns true if the parameter has a value and false otherwise.

-- **isEmail**: This rule expect one string parameter and return true if the parameter is email and false otherwise.
+- **isEmail**: This rule expects one string parameter and returns true if the parameter is email and false otherwise.

-- **isEqual**: This rule expect two parameter and return true if the parameters is equal and false otherwise.
+- **isEqual**: This rule expects two parameters and returns true if the parameters are equal and false otherwise.

-- **isIqMobile**: This rule expect one parameter and return true if the parameter is Iraqi mobile number and false otherwise.
+- **isIqMobile**: This rule expects one parameter and returns true if the parameter is Iraqi mobile number and false otherwise.

-- **isIqZip**: This rule expect one parameter and return true if the parameter is Iraqi zip code and false otherwise.
+- **isIqZip**: This rule expects one parameter and returns true if the parameter is Iraqi zip code and false otherwise.

-- **isMaximum**: This rule expect two parameters for example string or array for the first parameter and number for the second one and return true if the first parameter has maximum that number of elements/characters and false otherwise.
+- **isMaximum**: This rule expects two parameters for example string or array for the first parameter and number for the second one and returns true if the first parameter has maximum that number of elements/characters and false otherwise.

     For example:
     ```javascript